valentingol/cliconfig/DOCUMENTATION.md

 ## Quick start

-Create yaml file(s) that contains your default configurations.
+Create yaml file(s) that contain your default configuration.
 All the parameters should be listed (see later to organize them simply in case of big config files).

 ```yaml